“Tell us a story!” said the March Hare.

 Consider the product catalogue of your company.
 This is also a tree.
 Different products, various models for each product, options, accessories, etc.

-Consider your collection of books (or objects d’art, or anything else).
+Consider your collection of books (or objets d’art, or anything else).
 A typical collection can be classified into various categories and further into subcategories.
 This is also a tree.

 Consider something as mundane as your telephone list.
 It can also arranged into a tree – with main categories like friends, enemies, colleagues, clients, suppliers, etc. The subcategories are also obvious.